Patriciapavia/ruby-2-way-market/README.md

 One of the most important functions of Devise is to make the 'current_user' variable available, which makes it much easier to attach other objects such as listings, addresses, and images to a specific user. 'current_user' can also be used to display different information to different users depending on which user is logged in.

 PostgreSQL
-PostgreSQL was the databased used for MTG-marketplace.
+PostgreSQL was the databased used for greatdeal-marketplace.
 PostgreSQL is a free, open-source, relational database.
 PostgreSQL can be easily integrated with a rails application when the application is created by typing.

 rails new project_name -d postgresql